aliceh0ng/Cellpose-Biosensor/README.md

 | Naming | `<date>-C<cage>M<mouse>_<region>col_<fov>.tif`, e.g. `20260416-C3M2_Tcol_1.tif` (D/P/T = distal/proximal/transverse) |

 Use the **16-bit** export from ZEN, not the RGB preview. `src/io.py::load_stack()` raises an error if it receives an RGB image.

-**Main challenges:** fecal autofluorescence (bright in BFP, GFP and RFP at once), uneven background from non-cleared tissue, and small cells (~1.5 µm) in very large images.

 ---